misteraddons/Mister64/README.md

 ## Bios
 Rename your PIF ROM file (e.g. `pif.ntsc.rom` ) and place it in the `./games/N64/` folder as `boot.rom`

-## Video output

-Only HDMI supported for now.

 ## Error messages

 If there is a recognized problem, an overlay is displayed, showing which error has occured.